leleonardzhang/Capuchin/README.md

 ## About This
 This repository stores an automation tool designed to implement the inference of Python Tensorflow uDNN (micro deep neural network) models on TI MSP430FR5994 microcontrollers.

 This project is made into two parts: a Python interface `encoder.py` and the microcontroller C implementation `uDNN-tf2msp-msp_impl`.
-The Python interface is built with a function that takes `tensorflow.keras.Model` objects as the argument to extract uDNN model configuration and generates a compiled header file `decoder.h` that can be used to compile along with the microcontroller C implementation.
-The microcontroller C implementation extracts the model configuration array in the header file `decoder.h`, builds a uDNN model on MSP430FR5994 by calling a sequence of uDNN layer implemetations, and feeds the sample dataset input into the uDNN model to compute the inference output.
+The Python interface is built with a function that takes `tensorflow.keras.Model` objects as the argument to extract uDNN model configuration and generates a compiled header file `neural_network_parameters.h` that can be used to compile along with the microcontroller C implementation.
+The microcontroller C implementation extracts the model configuration array in the header file `neural_network_parameters.h`, builds a uDNN model on MSP430FR5994 by calling a sequence of uDNN layer implemetations, and feeds the sample dataset input into the uDNN model to compute the inference output.

 ## Getting Started
 ### Dependencies